waveclaw/puppet-subscription_manager/README.md

 ```
   puppet module install waveclaw-subscription_manager
 ```
-This will install *adrian-boolean* and *puppetlabs-transition* as dependencies.
+This will install *waveclaw-facter_cacheable* and *puppetlabs-transition* as dependencies.

+Note that *facter_cacheable*, while optional, is highly recommended to reduce load on your Foreman or Katello server.

 ### Development Version